 HSBC’s Global Trade and Receivables Finance solutions offer a more holistic approach to trade and supply chain finance.

-A bond is a debt instrument issued by corporates, public and private companies, sovereigns, supranationals and agencies to raise short, medium and long term financing.
+A bond is a debt instrument issued by corporates, financial institutions, public and private companies, sovereigns, supranationals and agencies to raise short, medium and long term financing.
 A bond issuance is an important tool enabling the bond issuer to access a wide range of investors and to obtain alternative source of funding.
 Bonds may be issued in both local market and international markets, may be made available through a public offering to access a broad range of investors and traded in the secondary market or may be owned by a select number of qualified investors that hold the securities until maturity.
-HSBC is one of the leading Debt Capital Markets houses in the emerging markets and has a pioneering position with important first of its kind issuances in the Eurobond and Sukuk space for the public sector, various financial instutions and corporates.
+HSBC is one of the leading Debt Capital Markets houses in the emerging markets, playing an important role at issuing first of its kind in the Eurobond and Sukuk space for the public sector, various financial instutions and corporates.

 Syndicated loans are provided to a single borrower by a group of banks under the leadership of a mandated lead arranger or arranger.
 Whereas it is more common for financial institutions to get funding through syndicated loans in their ordinary course of business, corporate syndications are event driven and are formed for specific purposes such as project, acquisition finance or refinancing of existing debt.